princevora/random-palette/README.md

 The random-palette package will help developers to generate random color palettes for Such Packages

 ## Installation
-The random-palette Package is available on the NPMJS
+The random-palette Package is available on the [npm](https://www.npmjs.com/package/random-palette)